FREE TRAINING!

 • What does it taste like?

 Along with conquering the fear food beforehand through this visualization exercise, another practical tip I want to give you when it comes to reducing anxiety around eating is to take slow, deep breaths.
 When you take slow, deep breaths right before you face a fear food, you are switching out of your sympathetic nervous system and into your parasympathetic nervous system, also known as rest and digest mode.
-Just as the name suggests, being in rest and digest mode allows you to feel more restful and at peace when conquering the fear food, and it also helps you avoid painful digestive issues that often come with recovery!
+Just as the name suggests, being in rest and digest mode allows you to feel more restful and at peace when conquering the fear food, and it also helps you avoid the avoid painful digestive issues that often accompany anorexia recovery!

 I’ve worked with so many individuals that have applied these methods to their life, and time and time again, they’ve overcome not only their fears, but they have made massive progress on their journey to full recovery!
-As I always say, FULL recovery is 100% possible for ANYONE, but you must be FULLY committed to putting in the work.
+As I always say, full recovery is 100% possible for anyone, but you must be fully committed to putting in the work.
 No one can recover for you, but I can be there to listen, understand, and guide you on your journey to freedom.
 I have been where you are now, and I do the work I do today to help you get to the other side.
-If you are interested in learning more about working with me, check out my 1:1 Coaching page and Extreme Hunger Course!
+If you are interested in learning more about working with me, check out my 1:1 Coaching and Extreme Hunger Course!
 There is a light at the end of the tunnel, now go and follow it!

 Want to learn how to navigate ED recovery as an autistic person?

-Listen to my FREE TRAINING teaching you how to use your autistic traits to your advantage in ED recovery 💪
+Listen toΒ my FREE TRAINING teaching you how to use your autistic traits to your advantage in ED recovery πŸ’ͺ

 GIMME THE TRAINING!